ogbabydiesal/tokengate/README.md

 The web app does ENS resolution, and address shortening.
 At the moment it renders a React component that plays a synthesizer tone using Tone.js.

+The "unlockable content" component is the Unlocked.js file.

 The NFT that unlocks my content can be found here: [https://opensea.io/assets/ethereum/0x57a00abb471cf26a6acc79c78b3b32f89bdf6edf/1/](https://opensea.io/assets/ethereum/0x57a00abb471cf26a6acc79c78b3b32f89bdf6edf/1/)

 ## Installation